All Products

 • What are the purposes of API calls that are classified by the API security module?

 The API security module classifies APIs by purpose to help you identify the APIs of different features, such as the logon APIs, registration APIs, and text message sending APIs.
 This allows you to manage APIs by purpose and provides support for the detection of security risks and events in different scenarios.
 For example, if you want to detect the risk of brute-force attacks on accounts, you must identify logon APIs.
-The API security module also allows you to specify a custom purpose for an API and select multiple purposes to display corresponding APIs.
-The API purpose is identified by matching the characteristics of the API path and the parameter names that are used in the API calls.
+The API security module also allows you to specify a custom purpose for an API and select multiple purposes to display related APIs.
+The purpose of an API is identified by matching the characteristics of the API path and the parameter names that are used in the API calls.
 The following table describes the built-in purposes supported by the API security module.

 Purpose